 United Healthcare Payer Forum

-Care Compass Network (CCN) recently partnered with United Healthcare to offer a payer forum to help partners and stakeholders learn how their organizations can participate in Value-based payment arrangements like those being pursued by United Health Care.
+Care Compass Network (CCN) partnered with United Healthcare to offer a payer forum to help partners and stakeholders learn how their organizations can participate in Value-based payment arrangements like those being pursued by United Health Care.
 This information is intended to help partner organizations understand how to plan for Value Based Payment arrangements in 2017.

 Items of interest on the following link are:

 2. VBP Final Roadmap

 5. Value Based Payment for Providers

 Value Based Payment (VBP) Bootcamps